jonoave/tidyData/README.md

 and test data(./test/X_train.txt) were read as data frames
 * Both training and test data were combined using rbind into a new data frame named 'combineData'

-## Step2: Extracts only the measurements on the mean and standard deviation for each measurement.
+## Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 * As the number of measurements were too numerous and some descriptions were not clear, it was assumed that the word 'mean' in the measurements would refer to mean.
 Similarly, a glance towards the column names indicate that 'std' would refer to standard dviation.
 * To look for measurements on the mean, a grep search was conducted on combineData to look for column names that contain the word 'mean'.
 * This was repeated for columns that contain the word 'std'.